marcellusfarias/interview-cheat-sheet/README.md

     if (__lockWasTaken) System.Threading.Monitor.Exit(__lockObj);
 }
 ```
-* Mutex: this is similar to Monitor but can be named and shared between processes and async code (which lock keyword cannot).
-The mutex is provided by the OS, so a good use case is to share it between two different applications.
+* Mutex: can be named and shared between processes and async code (which lock keyword cannot).
+The mutex is provided by the OS, so a good use case is to share it between two different applications that run on the same machine.
+Note that there are also local mutexes (it exists on its process) and the way you use may vary from OS to OS.
 ```
-Mutex mutex = new();
+Mutex m = new Mutex(false, "MyMutex");

+// Try to gain control of the named mutex.
+If the mutex is
+// controlled by another thread, wait for it to be released.
+Console.WriteLine("Waiting for the Mutex.");
+m.WaitOne();

+// Keep control of the mutex until the user presses
+// ENTER.
+Console.WriteLine("This application owns the mutex. " +
+    "Press ENTER to release the mutex and exit.");
+Console.ReadLine();

+m.ReleaseMutex();
 ```

 * SemaphoreSlim: It allows you to fine-tune the number of threads that can enter into the critical zone.
 It's a good approach for a "lock" that must done in an async manner.